platformsh/platformsh-docs/src/configuration/minimal_configuration.md

 ### Minimal `.platform.app.yaml` :

-You must specify a name for the app (it will be used in `routes.yaml`) specify its type (from the list of supported runtimes), give it some disk space, and define what directory to serve.
-Here we are serving the root directory of the repository.
+You must specify a name for the app (it will be used in `routes.yaml`), specify its type (from the list of supported runtimes), give it some disk space, and define what directory to serve.
+Here we are serving the root directory of the repository:

 ```yaml
 name: app